 How can you launch a rocket with a chemical reaction?
 How can you build, and program, a robot to follow instructions?
 How does your hand provide valuable security information?
 All these questions and more will be answered at Archbishop Spalding’s Cavalier Engineering Camp.
 Designed for rising 6th, 7th and 8th grade students, the Cavalier Engineering Camp explores a variety of engineering concepts and careers through hands-on projects and experiential learning.
 The camp introduces participants to engineering in a fun and exciting environment.
 Participation takes place under the guidance of Archbishop Spalding High School Project Lead the WayTM engineering students and faculty, serving as camp counselors.

-The Fall 2018 SAT/ACT Class is designed to prepare students for testing dates in the 2018-2019 school year.
+The Spring 2020 SAT/ACT Class is designed to prepare students for testing dates in the 2020-2021 summer and school year.
 The program consists of 10 sessions each designed to increase each student's aptitude, comfort, and knowledge of the SAT exam.
 Each session is capped at 25 students, which ensures individualized instruction and attention.

 Skills for Success is designed for all students grades.
 It is taught by three experienced classroom teachers.
 Students will receive instruction from teachers certified in Social Studies, Math and English.
 All have experience teaching freshmen as well as upper classmen.
 The small classroom size helps students discover their learning style, strengths and weaknesses which will help improve their academic performance.